xuyao0127/pick/README.md

 python pick.py [command]
 ```

-### Add a resturant
+### Add a restaurant
 ```
 python pick.py add [name]
 ```
 Add [name] to the list.
-New resturant's weight will be the same as the highest one in the list.
+New restaurant's weight will be the same as the highest one in the list.

-### Remove a resturant
+### Remove a restaurant
 ```
 python pick.py remove [name]
 ```
 Remove [name] to the list.

-### Pick a resturant
+### Pick a restaurant
 ```
 python pick.py pick
 ```
-Pick a resturant the list.
+Pick a restaurant the list.

-### List resturants
+### List restaurants
 ```
 python pick.py list
 ```
-List all added resturants and its weight.
+List all added restaurants and its weight.

-### Reset resturants' weights
+### Reset restaurants' weights
 ```
 python pick.py reset
 ```
-Reset all resturants' weights to 1.
+Reset all restaurants' weights to 1.

 ## Manual config
-The script will automatically generates a config file "resturants.json".
+The script will automatically generates a config file "restaurants.json".
 You can update or backup the file manually.
-The key is resturant's name and the value is the weight (larger than 0)
+The key is restaurant's name and the value is the weight (larger than 0)